Vietnam.vn - Nền tảng quảng bá Việt Nam

 Simulation of the stages of a total solar eclipse.
 Photo: Earthsky

 On April 8, 2024, observers in parts of Mexico, the United States, and Canada will be able to see a total solar eclipse, while all of North America will be able to see at least a partial eclipse.
 The maximum length of totality—when the Sun is completely obscured by the Moon—will be 4 minutes and 28 seconds, occurring near the village of Nazas in northwestern Mexico.
-That’s relatively long, but still far short of the record for the longest total solar eclipse in history.
+That’s quite long, but still far short of the record for the longest total solar eclipse in history.

-The longest total solar eclipse ever recorded was 7 minutes and 28 seconds, which occurred on June 15, 743 BC in the Indian Ocean, off the coast of Kenya and Somalia, Africa, according to NASA.
+The longest total solar eclipse ever recorded was 7 minutes and 28 seconds, which occurred on June 15, 743 BC, in the Indian Ocean, off the coast of Kenya and Somalia, Africa, according to NASA.

 Mathematically, the longest possible total solar eclipse on Earth is 7 minutes and 31 seconds, according to astronomer Jean Meeus.
-The event can occur within 5 degrees north of the equator in July, when the Sun is at its farthest point from Earth and appears smaller in the sky, and the Moon is at its closest point to Earth.
+The event can occur within 5 degrees north of the equator in July, when the sun is at its farthest point from Earth and appears smaller in the sky, and the moon is at its closest point to Earth.

-"During the 2186 eclipse, the Moon's shadow will appear above the center of the Earth.
+"In the 2186 eclipse, the Moon's shadow will appear above the center of the Earth.
 The Moon will be very large because it is relatively close, and the Sun will be very small because it is far away.
 All of these things combine to make the total phase of the 2186 eclipse exceptionally long," said eclipse expert Dan McGlaun.

-Although the longest total solar eclipse in history occurred thousands of years ago and a longer one won't happen for more than 100 years, observers can "cheat" if they have a supersonic plane.
+Although the longest total solar eclipse in history occurred thousands of years ago and a longer one won't happen for more than 100 years, observers can cheat if they have a supersonic plane.
 On June 30, 1973, seven scientists aboard the supersonic Concorde 001 flew at Mach 2 (twice the speed of sound) to extend the total eclipse viewing time from 7 minutes and 4 seconds to an astonishing 74 minutes.

 Thu Thao (According to Live Science )